 to ensure that the additional eigenvector $v^-_3$ (corresponding to $l^-_3$) is normal to $S^-$, the additional eigenvector $v^+_3$ (corresponding to $l^+_3$) is normal to $S^+$, and typical trajectories leave $\tilde{p}^-$ along $v^-_3$ and approach $\tilde{p}^+$ along $v^+_3$; see section~\ref{sec:compact} and the references therein.
 We then note that, for $\tilde{c} \ge 0$ and $\tilde{\beta} < 2$, $l_2^-\in(0,\tilde{\beta}]$ if and only if $D > 4.5 \times 10^{-3}$.
 Hence we choose

-We fix all the model parameters in~\Cref{table:units}, except for $L$, $c$ and $D$, which could be varied.
-Although we work with the nondimensionalised compactified system~\eqref{eq:compactifiedODERepeated}, we specify the original parameters as input parameters in all figures.
+We fix all the model parameters in~\Cref{table:units}, except for $L$, $c$, and $D$, which could be varied.
+Although we work with the nondimensionalized compactified system~\eqref{eq:compactifiedODERepeated}, we specify the original parameters as input parameters in all figures.